 - a.
 Manages fish and wildlife resources consistent with governing laws, regulations, and the Fort Benning Integrated Natural Resources Management Plan as amended by the Sikes Act, 2004. - b.
 Develops policies and determines the direction of the wildlife program and is the proponent of this regulation. - c.
 Chief, Environmental Management Division (EMD), DPW, coordinates the funding and implementation of the wildlife program. - d.
-Chief, Natural Resources Management Branch (NRMB), EMD, DPW, supervises and manages the wildlife program, to include management and oversight of the iSportsman system to issue online sales of Post Hunting, Fishing and Recreational Use Permits. - e.
-Maintains a map case at Building 5883, Harmony Church.
-Posts Hunting and Fishing Information Sheets at that location daily for up to three days in the future.
+Chief, Natural Resources Management Branch (NRMB), EMD, DPW, supervises and manages the wildlife program, to include management and oversight of the iSportsman system to issue online sales of Post Hunting, Fishing and Recreational Use Permits.

 2-2.
-Director of Plans, Training, Mobilization & Security (DPTMS).
+Director of Plans.
+Training.
+Mobilization & Security (DPTMS).
 The DPTM: